braddock51/API_e-commerce/README.md

-# e-commerce with plants API written in django for UWM University project
+## E-commerce with plants API written in django for UWM University project